About us

 Our Team

-Dr. Lynn Gibbard is Co-Primary Investigator of the NIFA Going Whole Hog grant and Co-Director of Frontline to Farm (F2F).
-She is a Professor in Appalachian State’s Department of Communication and founding and former Chair of Appalachian State’s Military Affairs Committee (M.A.C.).
-Dr. Gibbard, who grew up subsistence farming with her family, has some experience raising a variety of livestock including pigs, goats, rabbits, and chickens.
-From childhood through her current work with F2F, she has gained a deep appreciation for how central sustainable agriculture is to the health and welfare of local communities.
-She has worked with rural farmers in New England and numerous nonprofits focused on agriculture, sustainability, and community development in the U.S. and abroad.
-As a Veteran of the United States Army and the U.S. Army Reserve, Dr. Gibbard hopes to help Veterans transition to farming and to use her skills as a strategic communication practitioner to build a network of support organizations, community organizations, and Farmer Veterans with a shared sense of purpose.
+Dr. Lynn Gibbard is former Co-PD of the USDA Going Whole Hog grant and former Co-Director of Frontline to Farm (F2F).
+She is a Professor in Appalachian State’s Department of Communication and former Chair of Appalachian State’s Military Affairs Committee (M.A.C.).
+Dr. Gibbard grew up subsistence farming.
+She has a deep appreciation for how central sustainable agriculture is to the health and welfare of local communities.
+She has worked with farmers in numerous nonprofits focused on agriculture, sustainability, and community development in the U.S. and abroad.
+As a Veteran of the United States Army and the U.S. Army Reserve, Dr. Gibbard helps veterans transition to farming and uses her skills as a strategic communication practitioner to build a network of support organizations and community organizations.
+Fanatico and Gibbard co-founded Frontline to Farm in 2020 and co-directed it through mid-2025.

 Partners